Paintersrp/hyprpal/hypr-smartd/README.md

               target: active
 ```

 Place the configuration at `~/.config/hypr-smartd/config.yaml` to align with the provided systemd unit. `layout.sidecarDock` enforces a width between 10–50% of the monitor; values below 10% are rejected during config loading.
-Send `SIGHUP` (e.g. `systemctl --user reload hypr-smartd`) to reload without restarting.
+The daemon automatically reloads when this file changes and still honors `SIGHUP` (e.g. `systemctl --user reload hypr-smartd`) for manual reloads.

 ## Makefile targets